Links on Android Authority may earn us a commission. Learn more.

 What we don't like

-There’s no end to the hunt for the perfect noise-canceling earbuds.
+There’s no end to the hunt for the perfect noise-cancelling earbuds.
 Powerful options inevitably rise to the top, but there’s always something new to consider.
 Apple’s AirPods Pro are the obvious pick for those that own an iPhone, but Android users have a lot more freedom.
-Now, Bose is hoping to capture some of that freedom with its QuietComfort Earbuds.
-The Bose QuietComfort Earbuds are a worthy pick on either operating system, but let’s find out just what makes them tick in our review.
+Now, Bose is hoping to capture some of that freedom with its Quietcomfort Earbuds.
+The Bose Quietcomfort Earbuds are a worthy pick on either operating system, but let’s find out just what makes them tick in our review.